 Think of the Shotgun approach as just another sales funnel.
 It’s about the right mindset to implement this approach.

-Break the system down to steps and each step is a yes or no filter funnelling sites towards your ultimate goal of garnering links.
+Break the system down into steps and each step is a yes or no filter funneling sites toward your ultimate goal of garnering links.

 It’s an iterative process, but you’ll end up with a smooth system that crunches through your prospects and spits out the desired results in a more effective and efficient manner.

 Remember, outreach is just a numbers game.
 The more you pour into the top of the funnel, the more likely you are to get unpaid link placements coming out of the bottom of the funnel.